-Many of these deaths and disappearances were misclassified as suicides, misadventure or accidents at the time and almost 30 remain unsolved.
-None were treated seriously as gay hate crimes and very few perpetrators have ever been charged.
+Many of these deaths and disappearances were misclassified as suicides, misadventure or accidents at the time.
+Many of these cases remain unsolved.
+Subsequent inquests into some of these cases concluded that the deaths were probably hate crimes.

 This aspect of Sydney’s recent history has been largely erased from public consciousness due in large part to the discrimination experienced by gay men at the time, which resulted in little interest among relevant authorities and the media.

-Much has changed since the late 1980’s and it is important for the community at large to be able to both acknowledge the shameful acts of the past and to celebrate and promote diversity.
+Much has changed since the late 1970s and it is important for the community at large to be able to both acknowledge the shameful acts of the past and to celebrate and promote diversity.